lightstep/lightstep-tracer-common/client.md

 ----|--------
 `lightstep.component_name`          | This maps to "service" in LightStep's UI, not to be confused with the OpenTracing ["component"](https://github.com/opentracing/specification/blob/master/semantic_conventions.md) semantic concept.
 `lightstep.hostname`                | LightStep clients set this to the operating system hostname.
-`lightstep.guid`                    | Equivalent to the reporter uuid, as a string.
 `lightstep.tracer_platform`         | A string describing the particular client library and transport implementation.
 `lightstep.tracer_platform_version` | A string describing the version of the client library.